ROILTechnology/ROIL_info/terms.md

-to identify content available on the Service through the ROIL Mobile applications, or at https://roil.com or https://www.roil.com is typically to access its "Details" pane, by clicking the item's show-more button (rendered as an ellipses (…)), and selecting the "Details" option.
+to identify content available on the Service through the ROIL Mobile applications, or at https://roil.com or https://www.roil.com is typically to access its "Details" pane, by clicking the item's show-more button (rendered as an ellipses (…)), and selecting the "Details" option (which may be within a "more" sub-menu).
 (In the Roundup view of comments, select the comment first.)
 This will show a pop-up alert, which includes the item's unique id within the Service.
 The best way to identify content available at https://forum.roil.com